Sibiu, Romania Things To Do, See and Eat by JetSettingFools.com

 Cross the Bridge of Lies Sibiu, Romania

 The Podul Minciunilor – or Liars’ Bridge – appears to be a rather ordinary pedestrian bridge.
-However, the legend that surrounds the bridge makes it a must-see Sibiu sight.
-According to the tale, if someone tells a lie while standing on the bridge, it will collapse.
+However, the legend that surrounds it makes it a must-see Sibiu sight.

 The word is quite similar to another German word, Lugenbrucke, which translates to the bridge of lies.
-The similarity of the two words sparked the legend that still swirls around town to this day!
+The similarity of the two sparked the legend that still swirls around town to this day!

 #12 Go to Goldsmith Square